 This is the second part to our guide on how to calculate holiday entitlement.
 Previously we covered how to calculate holiday entitlement for full-time and part-time workers in days.
 Here, we'll focus on calculating holiday entitlement in hours for people working set hours or irregular hours, using a simple holiday hours calculator method.

 Calculating holiday entitlement for set hours

-If an employee works on an hourly basis instead of full days, it can be more difficult to work out holiday entitlement.
+It can be more difficult to work out holiday entitlement based on hours worked instead of full days.
 For instance, a shift worker may work 4 hours on one day and 6 hours on another.
 However, it's possible to work out holiday entitlement in hours when you calculate by hours worked per year.

 As with part time workers who work full days, you start by working out holiday entitlement for full-time employees.
-The statutory minimum for full-time employees is 5.6 weeks (28 days), which can include bank holidays (paid); also make note of any bank holidays (paid or unpaid) or contractual entitlement you offer on top of this.
+The statutory minimum for full-time employees is 5.6 weeks per year (28 days), which can include bank holidays (paid); also make note of any bank holidays (paid or unpaid) or contractual holiday entitlement you offer on top of this.

 How to calculate holiday entitlement in hours

 Let's use the statutory amount inclusive of bank holidays as an example.
-You calculate entitlement by multiplying the number of hours a person works per week by 5.6 (the statutory entitlement).
+You calculate entitlement by multiplying the number of hours a person works per week by 5.6 (the annual statutory entitlement).

 For instance, someone who works 15 hours a week would have 84 hours of annual leave.
 You can translate this into 12 days' leave if your full-time working day is 7 hours, or 10.5 days' leave for an 8-hour work day.
 If you want all leave to be in full days, you cannot legally round down hours, so would need to round up the latter to 11 days.